CAPTURED BY THE ERITREAN LIBERATION FRONT

 On the home front, my parents had received the usual generic government telegrams expressing regret about this unfortunate incident.
 But newspaper reports had been spreading detailed, morbid misinformation.
 One story suggested that we had been killed by the ELF and eaten by lions and leopards, so no bodies would be recovered.
 My anguished parents didn’t know who or what to believe.
 When I finally phoned, I assured them that even the hyenas didn’t want me.

-Ron Dolecki's photo collection can be viewed by clicking the 'Photographs' tab.
+Ron Dolecki's photo collection can be viewed by clicking the PHOTOS-8MM FILMS-PRESENTATIONS tab.

 All stories, photographs and film footage on this page are property of Ron Dolecki © 2009